alexseong/dsy_python_intro_2/exercises_func.md

     >>> repeat_name_printing('Alex', 'Seong')

-<b>Exercise 2: Rewrite your weighted average computation program using try and except so that your program handles non-numeric input gracefully by printing a message and exiting the program.
-The following shows two executions of the program:</b>

-    Enter English Score: 95
-    Enter Math Score: Eighty-Five
-    Error, please enter numeric input
-    Enter English Score: Ninety
-    Error, please enter numeric input
+<b>Exercise 4: What is the purpose of the "def" keyword in Python?</b>

+    a) It is slang that means "the following code is really cool"
+    b) It indicates the start of a function
+    c) It indicates that the following indented section of code is to be stored for later
+    d) b and c are both true
+    e) None of the above

-<b>Exercise 3: Write a program to prompt for a score between 0.0 and 1.0.
+<b>Exercise 5: Write a program to prompt for a score between 0.0 and 1.0.
 If the score is out of range, print an error message.
 If the score is between 0.0 and 1.0, print a grade using the following table:</b>

+    def alex():
+        print("David")

+    def karen():
+        print("Jacob")

+    karen()
+    alex()
+    karen()

+a) David Jacob karen alex karen
+b) David Jacob David
+c) Jacob David karen
+d) Jacob Alex Jacob
+e) David David David

+<b>Exercise 6: Rewrite the weighted average computation(exercise 1 of Conditional Expression) by creating and using a function called compute_average which takes two parameters(eng and math).</b>

+    Enter Egnlish score: 95
+    Enter Math score: 85

+    Total score: 227.5
+    Average score: 113.75

+    Enter Egnlish score: 75
+    Enter Math score: 85

+    Total score: 160
+    Average score: 80.0

+<b>Exercise 7: Rewrite the grade program from the previous chapter using a function called computegrade that takes a score as its parameter and returns a grade as a string.</b>

     Score   Grade
     >= 0.9     A
     >= 0.8     B
     >= 0.7     C
     >= 0.6     D
      < 0.6     F

     Enter score: 0.95
     A
     Enter score: perfect